 Pay close attention to how you feel and stop using it if you think you might be sensitive.

+Even all-natural ingredients can cause allergic reactions.
 For example, lavender essential oil commonly causes a reaction.

+And the reaction might not happen immediately.
+You could have a reaction called a delayed-type hypersensitivity.
 This means you won’t have an immediate allergic reaction, but it could develop after a few days after you have been using the product more often.

 As a result, many people assume the allergy is caused by something else.